It’s commendable that people will want to maintain a level of sustainability even as they upgrade to the newest devices.

 2 – Don’t Be Quick To Put It Away

 Throwing your old tech is the worst thing you can do.
 Smartphones already contribute to a significant percentage in landfill volume.
-There are so many ways that you can reuse your phone and keep it from leaching heavy metals and toxic chemicals on our precious planet.
+There are so designs and cover types.
+Also there are many ways that you can reuse your phone and keep it from leaching heavy metals and toxic chemicals on our precious planet.

 A new mobile phone owner’s environmental responsibility is to make sure his old phone is put to good use.
 Here, you’ll have three choices- to recycle, donate or sell your phone for cash.
 When you hand the device to a reputable recycling platform, the technicians will find out if there’s anything wrong with your phone and get it repaired.
 They can resell it as a refurbished unit for a lower cost than its brand-new counterpart.